rmb122/rogue_mysql_server/README_EN.md

 # Rogue Mysql Server

-A rouge mysql server based on https://github.com/vitessio/vitess, support common mysql libraries for multiple programming languages.
+A rouge mysql server based on https://github.com/vitessio/vitess, supports reading files from most mysql libraries of multiple programming languages.
 No more annoying compatible problems.
 You can get tested libraries in the following table.

 | language | library                        | pass |